ravigupta2023/Library-Project-SQL/README.md

 <br>
 Library sql project
 <br>
-I have been solved some basic problems
+I have been solved some basic problems of SQL
 <br>